milanfx/milanfx.github.io/test.md

 	FROM EMPLOYEES);
 ```

-3. From the Job_History table, display the list of Employee IDs, years of service, and average years of service for all entries.
+Step 3: From the Job_History table, display the list of Employee IDs, years of service, and average years of service for all entries.

 For this, you need to calculate the years of service as a difference between the date of joining and the current date.
 Average years of service need to be queried separately to be displayed.